umbraco/UmbracoDocs/11/umbraco-cms/fundamentals/setup/upgrading/version-specific/upgrade-to-umbraco-7.md

 ## Breaking changes

 Before you upgrade be sure to read the list of breaking changes.
-This is especially recommended if you have removed or modified code in the core or if one of these breaking changes directly affects your install.
+This is especially recommended if you have removed or modified code in the core or if one of these breaking changes directly affects your installation.

 [See the list of breaking changes](https://our.umbraco.com/contribute/releases/700) for more details.